connectwallet183/connect-wallets-docs/smart-wallets.md

 # Smart Contract Wallets

-Smart Contract wallets like [Argent](https://argent.gitbook.io/argent/wallet-connect-and-argent) are fully supported by WalletConnect protocol.
+Smart Contract wallets like [Argent](https://argent.gitbook.io/argent/connect-wallets-and-argent) are fully supported by ConnectWallets protocol.

-However there is some considerations to be taken when integration WalletConnect in your dapp regarding Smart Contract wallets about how the accounts are exposed in the session, the message signatures are returned and the transactions are broadcasted.
+However there is some considerations to be taken when integration ConnectWallets in your dapp regarding Smart Contract wallets about how the accounts are exposed in the session, the message signatures are returned and the transactions are broadcasted.

 ## Accounts